gabors-data-analysis/da-coding-rstats/lecture13-simple_regression/README.md

     - higher-order polynomial, or
     - piecewise linear spline
   - Be able to estimate heteroscedastic robust SEs and compare specific model results with `etable` in one output.
-  - Get model residuals and find the top or bottom largest (n) error(s).

 ## Lecture Time